LMKlein/LMKlein.github.io/README.md

 - I bring years of writing and editing experience to your manuscript, as well as a careful eye toward the story you want to tell.
 I will ask about your vision and your characters, so that my feedback can fast-track you toward excavating the heart of your story.
 - I believe the world needs diverse books, and that #ownvoices authors should be prioritized in the telling of those stories.
 - Although I don’t offer proofreading for manuscripts, I have a strong eye for grammar and syntax and will note significant issues in passing.
+- I'm currently offering a much fuller critique package than most (edit letter, in-line notes, and a back-and-forth where we sift through previous feedback together and strategize solutions).
+I am a problem-solver by nature, and I thrive on helping others take their creative work to the next level.
+As a result, my process is collborative, and it centers your vision for the MS while offering perspective on external factors that should be taken into consideration.
+TL;DR: I **want** you to succeed, and my feedback is always aimed at improving your mastery of craft beyond any single project.

 ## Other Editing Services (not for manuscript-length works)